merreltc/SevenWonders/README.md

 - [ ] Details for left/right neighbors
 - [ ] Minimal details for non-neighboring players

 ## Set Up
+- [ ] Language is chosen: English or Chinese
 - [ ] Game mode is chosen (Easy or Normal)
     - Easy Mode: all players receive side A
     - Normal Mode: players can receive side A or B of a Wonder